-How to do a satire of a then prevailing repressive regime, without actually been seen as being one?
+How to do a satire of a then prevailing repressive regime, without actually being seen as being one?
 To see one that’s done well, check out this comedy film “The Twelve Chairs (1971)“.
 It is an adaptation of Ilf and Petrov’s 1928 Russian novel The Twelve Chairs.
-With a running time of 2h 39 min, it was long, and you need a lot of patience to get through the film whose story was obvious from the beginning.
-What makes you sit through was the brilliant direction by Director Leonid Gaidai who gives you a satisfaction of watching an epic with a variety of scenes, places, supporting characters and subplots, all sculpted individually in detail.
+With a running time of 2h 39 min, it was long, and you need a lot of patience to get through the film whose story was evident from the beginning.
+What makes you sit through is the brilliant direction by Director Leonid Gaidai who gives you the satisfaction of watching an epic with a variety of scenes, places, supporting characters and subplots, all sculpted individually in detail.
 The film is made available for free by the Russian Centre of Science & Culture, New Delhi on YouTube.

 Note: This film is different from the one by the same name (The Twelve Chairs 1970) that was directed by Mel Brooks that was also based on the same story.